 Visiting popular locations

 With a huge variety of things to do and see across the country, Mexico has plenty to offer visitors.
 Mexico boasts 35 World Heritage Sites, bumping it all the way up to number one in the Americas and number seven worldwide for the most number of Heritage sites it has under its belt.
 In this section, we cover some of the country’s popular destinations and provide examples of some safety protocols in place at these locations.
 It is important to note that busier cities such as Mexico City might be facing higher infection rates at the moment.
-It is best to travel to destinations such as the coastal areas and resort cities, many of which have enforced a high standard of safety for tourists.
+If you are worried about crowds, it is best to travel to destinations such as the coastal areas and resort cities, many of which already enforce a high standard of safety for tourists.